nnntt/SwitchNet/README.md

 #### Object detection papers
-We can get more inspiration or evolution from these papers for object detection.
+You can get more inspiration or evolution from these papers for object detection.
 ```
 @inproceedings{girshick2014rich,
   title={Rich feature hierarchies for accurate object detection and semantic segmentation},